Home Apartments Transport The Area Athens Guide Parking Blog

 ← Back to Our Neighborhood 🏘️ Our Neighborhood — Victoria & Ioulianou

 Hi, I'm Kathy.
-I own the apartments at Ioulianou 50 and I've lived in this neighborhood for years, together with my husband and our 7-year-old daughter.
-Guests keep asking me, «So where do you actually go, Kathy?
-What does an ordinary day in Athens look like for you?» So I thought I'd take you with me, from morning coffee to late-night souvlaki, and show you my real spots.
-Not the ones from the guidebooks.
-The ones I actually use.
+I own the apartments at Ioulianou 50 and I've lived in this neighborhood for years, with my husband and our 7-year-old daughter.
+Guests often ask me, «So where do you go, Kathy?
+What does an ordinary day in Athens look like for you?» So I thought I'd take you with me from morning to evening and show you the places I really go in my everyday life.
 Welcome to my neighborhood.

 ☕ My morning coffee, on the go